 Colorado Law is dedicated to making public interest legal careers a real option for our graduates, despite the reality of educational debt.
 Colorado Law's Loan Repayment Assistance Program (LRAP) provides partial loan repayment awards to select alumni who choose qualifying public interest work.

 Awards may be as much as $6,500 per recipient per year, depending on the availability of funds and other factors.

 Awards are contingent upon the recipient's ongoing employment in a qualifying public interest job during the annual period for which the LRAP funds are awarded.

 Participants must notify Colorado Law in writing (c/o the LRAP Administrator) within 30 days of any eligibility changes, including changes in salary, marital status, employment, and loan repayment status.
 Failure to provide notification will result in the loss of benefits.
 Participants who receive overpayments as a result of changes are required to refund the overpayment amount to the program.

-Since fiscal year 2012, awards were structured as loans forgivable after one year of service in the qualifying job.
-Based on guidance published by the Internal Revenue Service, this structure may eliminate tax consequences for recipients.
+Since fiscal year 2012, Colorado Law’s LRAP awards have been structured as loans forgivable after one year of service in the qualifying job.
+Based on guidance published by the Internal Revenue Service, this structure may eliminate tax consequences for certain recipients.

 Colorado Law strongly encourages participants to consult with their tax advisors regarding taxation of each participant’s individual LRAP award.

 LRAP is administered by the University of Colorado Law School.
 For further information, please contact Alexia McCaskill, Director for Government & Public Interest.